-At Harbinger eDiscovery, we recognize the importance of protecting the confidentiality of our clients in all respects.
-This policy applies to employees, contractors, consultants, temporaries, and other workers at Harbinger eDiscovery, including anyone who has access to or knowledge of any proprietary, confidential, or sensitive information about Harbinger eDiscovery or any of our clients.
+At Harbinger a Protegga Company, we recognize the importance of protecting the confidentiality of our clients in all respects.
+Our code of ethics policy applies to employees, contractors, consultants, temporaries, and other workers at Harbinger eDiscovery, including anyone who has access to or knowledge of any proprietary, confidential, or sensitive information about Harbinger eDiscovery or any of our clients.

 The information that follows is primarily derived from more substantial work completed at the Josephson Institute of Ethics:

 Ethics are standards for thought, word, and deed that constrain a person to do what is right and good rather than simply what is easy, comfortable, or self-serving.
 We use the word “ethics” to refer primarily to an individual’s inner standards based upon orientation, intention, and motivation.
 In order to apply this definition to practical decision making, it is necessary to specify the nature of the moral obligations considered intrinsic to ethical behavior.

 There are two aspects to ethics: the first involves the ability to discern right from wrong, good from evil, and propriety from impropriety; the second involves the commitment to do what is right, good, and proper.
 Ethics is an action concept; it is not simply an idea to think and argue about.

 The terms “values” and “ethics” are not interchangeable.
 Ethics is concerned with how a moral person should behave, whereas values simply concern the various beliefs and attitudes that determine how a person actually behaves.
 Some values concern ethics when they pertain to beliefs as to what is right or wrong; most values do not.